kaushikpuka1998/Emailverification/readme.txt

-Import the datbase into phpmyadmin and then use the project
+Import the database into phpmyadmin and then use the project